 Making Movement a Habit (Without Thinking About It)

 The key to long-term success is making the added movement automatic so you don’t even need to think about it.
-Start by pick one or two small changes to start today, whether it’s standing up more often, taking short walks, or adding movement breaks throughout your routine.
+Start by making one or two small changes today, such as standing up more often, taking short walks, or incorporating movement breaks into your routine.
+Here are some tips on how to do it use habit design:

-It’s important to give yourself at least a month to turn these into habits before layering on new ones.
+Technically speaking, these movements will be intentional at the start as you build new habits; however, as time progresses, they’ll just become what you do.
+Please don’t overdo it straight away; allow yourself a month to establish a couple of new movement habits before introducing additional ones.
 Then you can keep building from there.
 As these small habits take hold, you’ll naturally find yourself moving more, having more energy and an enhanced sense of overall wellbeing.
-Within three months your average metabolic rate will be significantly higher without even realising it.
+Within three months, your average metabolic rate will be significantly higher without even realising it.

 Move More, Feel Better—No Gym Required